u250149023/Cpp-Survival-Guide-for-First-Year-1st-Semester/README.md

 ## Reporting Issues
 If you notice any issues or have concerns about the content in this repository, please contact [ lauriojohnangelo@gmail.com ] to report the problem.
 We take copyright and other legal issues seriously and will address them promptly.

+References
+1. "C++ Programming Language", cplusplus.com.Available at: cplusplus.com
+2. "C++ Standard Library Reference", cplusplus.com.Available at: cplusplus.com/reference
+3. Microsoft Copilot - An AI assistant provided by Microsoft, designed to offer helpful information and assist with programming tasks.
+More information available at: Microsoft